 Gold is one of the jewelry metals that is less likely to cause skin discoloration because of its chemical components.
 However, people with sensitive skin may find that gold rings can still turn their skin green.
 Green skins can happen for gold-plated jewelry, as the gold is coated on the outside.

 Rhodium is one of the higher quality metals used in jewelry-making, and it is often used to plate jewelry and enhance the base metal’s durability.
 Pure rhodium won’t give you green skin, but since rhodium is not a malleable brittle metal, it cannot be made into jewelry ring bands.
-Similar to sterling silver, rhodium is often combined with or plated over other base jewelry metals that could potentially turn your skin green.
+Similar to sterling silver, rhodium is often comes in rhodium plating form by plated over other base jewelry metals that could potentially turn your skin green.

 7. Stainless Steel